 If you've ever driven a hybrid or electric vehicle, you'll know that starting one and pulling away, would be a silent affair.
 You double-check if the car is on, most times turning it off, and on again because it's that quiet.
 Right, no big deal, we've done this before.
 Many of SA's motoring media have been privileged to drive the electric vehicles available locally like the Nissan Leaf, BMW's i3, or the superfast SUV from Jaguar, the I-Pace.

 But this was no ordinary launch for so many reasons; for one, it's the first car launch in five months since the Covid-19 pandemic brought a halt to any new model events.
 It was also the first time seeing any of my motoring family.
 There were no hugs, and we were barely a handful of peers, and sanitising was, of course, the order of the day.

 The Taycan is probably the most anticipated new car of the year until the Golf 8 GTi arrives at the end of 2020, but I was in for the drive of my life.

 Despite the high pricetag, would you consider driving an electric sportscar like the Taycan?
 Please email us.

 We won't spare you all the technical nitty-gritty details in this story; instead, I just want to share the experience and exactly how it felt.
-So make sure to come back for more later this week where I'll share the most important Taycan words you need to know, and all about the electric costs that go with it.

 I had read my peers' social media posts about just how fast the Taycan is; how launch control would violently throw you into the back of your seat and leave you gasping for air.